 Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Random Interim Inspection of Hot Cells 14 October 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
-30 November 2022 Design Information Verification including Hot Cell Environmental Sampling 21 October 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory."
+30 November 2022 Design Information Verification Including Hot Cell Environmental Sampling 21 October 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory."
 30 November 2022 Interim Inventory Verification 24-27 October 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
 5 December 2022 Physical Inventory Verification 6-8 June ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory."
-19 July 2023 Design Information Verification 6-8 June 2023 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 19 July 2023 91(b) Statement of Conclusions (14 August 2023) "The IAEA has concluded from its verification activities carried out at AS-C during the material balance period from 19 May 2022 to 5 June 2023, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material."
+19 July 2023 Design Information Verification 6-8 June 2023 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 19 July 2023 91(b) Statement of Conclusions (14 August 2023) balance period fr date in connection om 19 May 2022 to in with such activiti were no indication erification activities carried out at AS-C d 5 June 2023, and based on the informati ies, that all declared nuclear material has ns of the undeclared presence, production on available to been accounted

-MBA: AS-D (vault storage) Material balance period: 9 June 2021-17 May 2022
+MBA: AS-D (vault storage)

+Material balance period: 9 June 2021-17 May 2022

-Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Physical Inventory Verification 18 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 1 July 2022 Design Informatio Verification n 18 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 1 July 2022 91(b) Statement of Conclusions (9 September 2022 "The IAEA has concluded from its verification activities carried out at AS-D during the material balance period from 9 June 2021 to 17 May 2022, and based on the information available to date in connection with such activities, that all declared nuclear material has been accounted for and that there were no indications of the undeclared presence, production or processing of nuclear material."
+Inspection activity Date(s) of inspection Inspection location Statement of results Date statement provided Physical Inventory Verification 18 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results from this inspection were satisfactory" 1 July 2022 Design Information Verification 18 May 2022 ANSTO "Based on the activities conducted and the information available to date in connection with such activities, the results of the DIV were satisfactory" 1 July 2022 91(b) Statement of Conclusions (9 September 2022) balance period date in connect from 9 June 2021 to ion with such activiti re were no indication erification activities carried out at AS-D d 17 May 2022, and based on the information ies, that all declared nuclear material has ns of the undeclared presence, production on available to been accounted